Questio, Disputatio, Fides, Ratio:

 - Access to a database of internships, recommended graduate programs, and professional organizations

-- Designated academic mentors to help guide undergraduate research projects, provide internship advice, and career advice
+- Designated academic mentors to help guide undergraduate research projects and provide internship and career advice

 - Opportunities to lead discussion groups, student seminars, and debates about ideas and events related to Western history and American culture